 Cervical cancer is one of the leading causes of death among Irish women under 44, with over 90 lives lost to the disease every year.
 Cervical cancer takes a long time to develop and often has no signs or symptoms.

 The good news is that we know how to prevent cervical cancer.
 Regular cervical screening ensures that any abnormal cells in the cervix are detected and treated early, preventing the development of cervical cancer.

-A cervical screen is a simple test to detect pre-cancerous cells in a woman's cervix, which involves taking a sample of cells from the cervix using a small brush.
+Cervical screening involves a simple test, known as a smear test, to detect changes to the cells of the cervix which could develop into cancer.
+A trained doctor or nurse will take a sample of cells from the cervix using a small brush.
 The cells are then sent to a laboratory to be examined for any abnormalities.
-If the lab results show no abnormalities, you will be told to return for another test in 3-5 years (depending upon your age).